 As shown in the following graphic, there are two steps in setting up delegation.

-- Identify the delegated providers.
-Do this by subscribing them to an offer based on a plan that contains only the subscriptions service.
-Users who subscribe to this offer acquire some of the cloud administrator’s capabilities, including the ability to extend offers and sign users up for them.
+- Identify the delegated providers by subscribing them to an offer based on a plan that contains only the subscriptions service.
+Users who subscribe to this offer acquire some of the Azure Stack operator’s capabilities, including the ability to extend offers and sign users up for them.

 To act as delegated providers, users need to establish a relationship with the main provider; in other words, they need to create a subscription.
 In this scenario, this subscription identifies the delegated providers as having the right to present offers on behalf of the main provider.